 Disputes.
 EXCEPT TO THE EXTENT OTHERWISE REQUIRED BY APPLICABLE LAW, ANY DISPUTES ARISING OUT OF OR IN CONNECTION WITH THE PROGRAM OR THESE CUSTOMER T&CS SHALL BE GOVERNED BY THE TERMS AND CONDITIONS OF THE AGREEMENT(S) THAT GOVERN YOUR ELIGIBLE CUSTOMER ACCOUNT AT YOUR INSTITUTION, INCLUDING THE DISPUTE RESOLUTION TERMS, ARBITRATION TERMS, CHOICE OF LAW, VENUE, WAIVER OF JURY TRIAL, AND COSTS RELATED TO DISPUTE RESOLUTIONS, IF ANY.

 Legal Process.
-Your Institution, Stable, Sending Institution, Settlement Bank, Custodian and Receiving Institution may comply with any writ of attachment, execution, garnishment, tax, levy, restraining order, subpoena, warrant or other legal process, which such party reasonably and in good faith believes to be valid.
+Your Institution, R&T or its affiliates, Sending Institution, Settlement Bank, Custodian and Receiving Institution may comply with any writ of attachment, execution, garnishment, tax, levy, restraining order, subpoena, warrant or other legal process, which such party reasonably and in good faith believes to be valid.
 Your Institution may notify you of such process by telephone, electronically or in writing.
-You further agree that Your Institution, Stable, Sending Institution, Settlement Bank, Custodian and Receiving Institution may honor legal process that is served personally, by mail, or by facsimile transmission at any of their respective offices (including locations other than where the funds, records or property sought is held), even if the law requires personal delivery at the office where Program Deposit records are maintained.
+You further agree that Your Institution, R&T or its affiliates, Sending Institution, Settlement Bank, Custodian and Receiving Institution may honor legal process that is served personally, by mail, or by facsimile transmission at any of their respective offices (including locations other than where the funds, records or property sought is held), even if the law requires personal delivery at the office where Program Deposit records are maintained.

 Amendment.
 Your Institution may amend these Customer T&Cs at any time by providing you with notice of such amendment.
 Such amendment shall be effective immediately upon Your Institution providing such notice (unless the Program Information Notice sets forth a period of time before which such amendment shall be effective).
 Such notice may be provided to you by any written (including electronic) means, including by printed letter, email message, inclusion on your Customer Statement, by posting on the Program Portal or otherwise.